sourcegraph/sourcegraph-sentry/README.md

 - Python
 - Java

-## Setup
+## Basic Setup

-In your user, organization, or global settings, add the following configurations:
+In your Sourcegraph settings (user, organization, or global), add the following configuration:

 ```
 "sentry.decorations.inline": true,
 "sentry.organization": "<your_sentry_organization>",
 "sentry.projects": [
     {
-        // Frontend errors
+        // All matching error statements in your sourcegraph instance will link to this project
         "projectId": "<your_sentry_project_id>",
     }
 ]
 ```

-This will make it so that any time code that produces an error is found, a link to that one specified Sentry project will be generated.
+With this simple configuration, any error that matches the default patterns will link to the specified Sentry organization and project.

-To find your Sentry organization and project ID, go to sentry.io and look at the URL when on your project page, e.g.:
+To find your Sentry organization and project ID, go to [sentry.io](http://sentry.io) and look at the URL when on your project page, e.g.:

 ```
 https://sentry.io/organizations/sourcegraph/events/?project=1251215